Nightmare in the Dark

-is a platform arcade video game developed by AM Factory, with the assistance of Paon, and released by Eleven/Gavaking on January 27, 2000.
+is a platform arcade game developed by AM Factory, with the assistance of Paon, and released by Eleven/Gavaking on January 27, 2000.
 The game never received an official release for either the Neo Geo AES (home) or Neo Geo CD platforms.
 It concerns the story of a grave keeper discovering graves being desecrated and his attempt to prevent the graverobbers from inflicting further damage.

 Gameplay

 A grave keeper goes around graveyards protecting them from evil doers.
 The player clears the area and collects power-ups using them to eliminate the enemies.
 There are five stages with five levels each, and each one of them has you throwing fireballs at ghouls, ghosts, goblins, and zombies.
-Similar to Snow Bros., when you keep throwing fireballs at these enemies, they will ignite into a giant ball, which you can throw at other enemies to kill them, and get the remaining treasure before moving on to the next level.
-The difference between Snow Bros. and this game is that the former produces power-up items from fallen enemies rolled over by launched big ball, whereas this game produces power-up items directly from a giant ball launched by the player upon its destruction.
-Enemies that are killed by big balls in this game only gives gems that boosts player's score.
-But scoring means little, as this game's extra life system is not score-based.
-To obtain power-ups in this game player must turn as many enemies into giant balls, then launch them separately.
-Once launched, giant balls are eventually destroyed when they hit the edge of platforms, releasing a power-up item.
-Also unlike Snow Bros. not all items are beneficial: there is an item that is detrimental to the player by stripping away all powers he previously collected upon consumption.
+Similar to Snow Bros., when the players keep throwing fireballs at these enemies, they will ignite into a bigger ball, which the players can throw at other enemies to kill them, and get the remaining treasure before moving on to the next level.
+A difference from Snow Bros. is that that game produces power-ups from fallen enemies rolled over by a launched big ball, whereas this game produces power-ups items directly from a launched big ball upon its destruction.
+Enemies that are killed by big balls in this game only gives gems that boosts the player's score, but scoring means little, as this game's extra life system is not score-based.
+To obtain power-ups in this game the player must turn as many enemies into big balls, then launch them separately.
+Once launched, big balls are eventually destroyed when they hit the edge of platforms, releasing a power-up.
+Also unlike Snow Bros., not all items are beneficial: there is an item that is detrimental to the player by stripping away all powers they previously collected upon consumption.
 At the end of the fourth level, a boss must be defeated in order to continue the game.
-Upon defeat, all sorts of items are released en masse from the fallen boss' carcasses in every which way and if the player is masterful in his skill, he can anticipate the timing of items released and jump onto the position where items pour out, able to obtaining most, if not all items in one go.
-There is an item in a form of a large meat that only appear post-boss battles: a big meat grants the player an extra life so it is imperative that the player gets it.
-Meats may appear as multiple at random after boss battle.
+Upon defeat, all sorts of items are released en masse from the fallen boss' body.
+There is an extra life item in the form of a piece of meat that only appears at this time.